gunnarku/gunnarku.github.io/index.md

 # Gunnar Kudrjavets

+My thesis defense date will be either in **September or October of 2023**.
+Academia does not operate under the "Move fast and break things" culture ;-)

 ## The Real World
 I have been a software engineer who has liked to design, write, and optimize low-level code (currently defined as `C` or `C++`) for most